Here is a complete Media Kit with different versions of our logo, banners, style guides and our products sneak peeks.

 Anna will talk about how Zachraň jídlo started, their efforts to track food waste in places like canteens, schools, hospitals, and care homes, and the goals of their projects, Food Waste Prague and foodCIRCUS.
 She will also share tips on how to reduce food waste at home, discuss the challenges Zachraň jídlo has faced, and share the lessons they’ve learned.
 Plus, Anna will talk about useful resources she follows on the topic of food waste.

-Feel free to follow Johan’s journey on his LinkedIn.
+Feel free to follow Anna’s journey on her LinkedIn: https://www.linkedin.com/in/annastrejcova/

 ——